 Anubhav Jain‘s secondment at Vattenfall was cut short due to the pandemic.
 However, at the end of his InnoDC contract, Vattenfall invited him to work for five months at their Kolding premises.
 The timing was perfect since the next step of his PhD aligned with Vattenfall’s interest in blackstart and islanding capabilities of offshore wind-power plants.
 He was grateful to Dr Jayachandra Sakamuri (Vattenfall) and to Prof Nicolaos Cutululis (DTU) for encouraging these additional months of industrial collaboration.

-He began his Vattenfall contract in February 2021.
-He has found it fascinating and encouraging (although sometimes intimidating!) to see how much effort goes into every decision – big or small – involving a diverse group of experts.
-Planning his tasks in detail, while keeping in mind the project scope, is superb experience in project planning, whether for industry or academia.
+He began his Vattenfall contract in February 2021, and found it fascinating and encouraging (although sometimes intimidating!) to see how much effort went into every decision – big or small – involving a diverse group of experts.
+Planning his tasks in detail, while keeping in mind the project scope, was superb experience in project planning, whether for industry or academia.